 In this paper, we have taken the approach advocated by McClelland: identify the most effective leaders and study what makes them different from the average.
 In the last 4 years, we have observed and interviewed a number of highly effective senior managers and executives in prominent Fortune 500 companies, federal agencies, nonprofits and the military.
 In addition, during the past three years, we have engaged in direct communication with numerous leaders in diverse organizations.
-In almost every case, we conducted extensive interviews with them about their successes and failures, interviews that dwelt on their most significant leadership challenges and how they handled them.
+In almost every case, E we conducted extensive interviews with them about their successes and failures, interviews that dwelt on their most significant leadership challenges and how they handled them.

 The focus of these interviews was what we term "critical incidents", case studies of effective performance told in detailed first-person accounts.
 Based on this research, we have noted several critical aspects of emotional intelligence that are highly important to leadership effectiveness, as well as others that can actually be dysfunctional.
-What follows is a brief summary of our conclusions about "what works" and "what doesn't work" based on our observations.
+What follows is a brief summary of our conclusions about "what works" and "what doesn't work" based on our observations. a) Effective leaders are aware of their impact on others and use it to their advantage.